TanStack/router/docs/framework/react/start/api-routes.md

 ## Wildcard/Splat Param

-API routes also support wildcard parameters at the end of the path, which are denoted by a `$` followed by nothing.
+API Routes also support wildcard parameters at the end of the path, which are denoted by a `$` followed by nothing.
 For example, a file named `routes/api/file/$.ts` will create an API route at `/api/file/$` that accepts a wildcard parameter.

 ```ts
 // routes/api/file/$.ts